luigiselmi/mahoutrecommender/README.md

 items to be recommended and the service returns the items and the score.
 The service can use different algorithms with different data models.
 A servlet is started and is initialized with a data model in the web.xml file.
 The signals are read from a base file, e.g. signals.csv, and from other files in the same folder whose name begins in the same way as the base file, say signals-20180424.csv.
-The signals data are kept in a Mahout [FileDataModel](https://mahout.apache.org/docs/0.13.0/api/docs/mahout-mr/org/apache/mahout/cf/taste/impl/model/file/FileDataModel.html) and are reloaded after a certain time interval, if there has been a change.
+The signals data are kept in a Mahout [FileDataModel](https://mahout.apache.org/docs/0.13.0/api/docs/mahout-mr/org/apache/mahout/cf/taste/impl/model/file/FileDataModel.html) sending a request to the refresh API.
+If a new signal files have been created and the last refresh was before the minimum reload interval time the data model is reloaded and the recommendations updated.

 ## Prerequisites
 You need Java 8 and Maven to build the code.
 Jetty is used as a servlet container.